-Venturi tubes are available in sizes up to 72", and can pass 25 to 50% more flow than an orifice with the same pressure drop.
-Furthermore, the total unrecovered head loss rarely exceeds 10% of measured d/p (Figure 2-6).
-The initial cost of a venturi meter is high, so they are primarily used on larger flows or on more difficult or demanding flow applications.
+Venturi tubes are available in sizes up to 72” and can pass 25 to 50% more flow than an orifice with the same pressure drop.
+Furthermore, the total unrecovered head loss rarely exceeds 10% of measured d/p (Figure 1).
+The initial cost of venturi tubes is high, so they are primarily used on larger flows or on more difficult or demanding flow applications.
 Venturis are insensitive to velocity profile effects and therefore require less straight pipe run than an orifice.
 Their contoured nature, combined with the self-scouring action of the flow through the tube, makes the device immune to corrosion, erosion, and internal scale build up.
-In spite of its high initial cost, the total cost of ownership can still be favorable because of savings in installation and operating and maintenance costs.
+In spite of its high initial cost, the total cost of ownership of this type of instrumentation can still be favorable because of savings in installation and operating and maintenance costs.

 The high turbulence and the lack of cavities in which material can accumulate make flow tubes well suited for slurry and sludge services.
 However, maintenance costs can be high if air purging cannot prevent plugging of the pressure taps and lead lines.
 Plunger-like devices (vent cleaners) can be installed to periodically remove buildup from interior openings, even while the meter is online.
 Lead lines can also be replaced with button-type seal elements hydraulically coupled to the d/p transmitter using filled capillaries.
 Overall measurement accuracy can drop if the chemical seal is small, its diaphragm is stiff, or if the capillary system is not temperature-compensated or not shielded from direct sunlight.

-The flow venturi nozzle is dimensionally more stable than the orifice plate, particularly in high temperature and high velocity services.
+The flow nozzle is dimensionally more stable than the orifice plate, particularly in high temperature and high velocity services.
 It has often been used to measure high flowrates of superheated steam.
-The flow nozzle, like the venturi meter, has a greater flow capacity than the orifice plate and requires a lower initial investment than a venturi tube, but also provides less pressure recovery.
-A major disadvantage of the venturi nozzle is that it is more difficult to replace than the orifice unless it can be removed as part of a spool section.
+The flow nozzle, like the venturi, has a greater flow capacity than the orifice plate and requires a lower initial investment than a venturi tube, but also provides less pressure recovery (Figure 1).
+A major disadvantage of the nozzle is that it is more difficult to replace than the orifice unless it can be removed as part of a spool section.

-The ASME pipe tap flow nozzle is predominant in the United States.
+The ASME pipe tap flow nozzle is predominant in the United States (Figure 2-C).
 The downstream end of a nozzle is a short tube having the same diameter as the vena contracta of an equivalent orifice plate.
 The low-beta designs range in diameter ratios from 0.2 to 0.5, while the high beta-ratio designs vary between 0.45 and 0.8.
-The venturi nozzle should always be centered in the pipe, and the downstream pressure tap should be inside the nozzle exit.
+The nozzle should always be centered in the pipe, and the downstream pressure tap should be inside the nozzle exit.
 The throat taper should always decrease the diameter toward the exit.
 Flow nozzles are not recommended for slurries or dirty fluids.
 The most common flow nozzle is the flange type.
-Taps are commonly located one pipe diameter upstream and 1/2 pipe diameter downstream from the inlet face.
+Taps are commonly located one pipe diameter upstream and ½ pipe diameter downstream from inlet face.

-Venturi nozzles can be installed in any position, although horizontal orientation is preferred.
-Vertical downflow is preferred for wet steam, gases, or liquids containing solids.
+Nozzles can be installed in any position, although horizontal orientation is preferred.
+Vertical downflow is preferred for wet stream, gasses, or liquids containing solids.
 The straight pipe run requirements are similar to those of orifice plates.